Thrishanka051/sinhala_Master-grammar-and-spell-checker/README.md

   then use postman to send text to be correct.

 spell checker,
   custom heirustic to spell check with a predefined dictionary, not contextual understanding hense law accuracy. only correct spellince of individual words.
-Run the spellcheck_demo file, import desired spellchcker to demo file.
+Run the spellcheck_demo file by import desired spellchcker to demo file.

 grammar checker,
   has contextual understanding , hense higher accuracy, accuratle correct grammar as well as the spelling mistakes